alicescfernandes/isel_final_project/docs/functional_requirements.md

 ## Functional Requirements (FR)

 ### FR01.
 User Authentication
-- The system must allow a group of users to create an account.
+- The system must allow a user to create an account.
-- The system must allow a group to log in using email and password.
+- The system must allow a user to log in using email and password.
 - The system must allow users to recover their password via email.
 - The system must allow users to change their password after logging in.